code-shaper/code-shaper-website/docs/getting-started/write-a-custom-generator.md

 sidebar_position: 5
 ---

-# Writing a custom generator
+# Write a custom generator

 As mentioned in the [Overview](./overview.md) section, Code Shaper itself is unopinionated about the technologies you use, however plugins usually are.
 You